ElBrewster/sound-shelter/zToDo.md

 - [ ] fix wonky donators reports, the styling and responsiveness is not on point
 - [ ] fix spacing between sections since jumping from one of the links in the toolbar nav navigates to an odd selection of sections, like 90% of the target and 20-30% of the next section, just needs cleanup
 - [ ] main `+page.svelte` needs refactoring because the script portion is so long it is not readable.
 Add a `utils` file somewhere?
 Ask in the Svelte Discord
+- [ ] refactore main `page.svelte` page because the functions are long, repetitive, and make the file unreadable
+- [ ] refactor similar functions in components

 ## Wishlist: